319 Victoria Street #2, Kamloops BC, V2C 2A3 CA +1.250 377 3877 email@example.com

 See Trouble Shooting for more information

-Wearing oversized jewellery in the mouth for more than a few weeks can cause serious tooth/gum damage.
+Wearing oversized jewellery past when it's needed can drastically impact your final piercing.
+Wearing oversized posts in the mouth for more than a few weeks can lead to serious tooth/gum damage.

 Trouble Shooting: If you are having a problem or think you have an infection, call, message or drop in immediately!